Grid Services Study

 • the state's three investor-owned utilities -- Eversource, National Grid, and Unitil

-The project is supported by our consulting partners Energy and Environmental Economics (E3) and Rocky Mountain Institute (RMI) and will include engagement with a diverse range of stakeholders.
+The project is supported by our consulting partners Energy and Environmental Economics (E3) and RMI and will include engagement with a diverse range of stakeholders.

 Expected Project Timeline